massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/spaces.md

 * Define a space to host a service that requires provisioning and configuring only once in the organization.
 * Define a space per application, per group of related apps, or for a specific project.
 * If you need to enforce boundaries for different users, define a space for each set of users.
-When a user is granted a developer role in a space, that user has full access to any resources and {{site.data.keyword.Bluemix_notm}} services) that are provisioned and running in that space.
+When a user is granted a developer role in a space, that user has full access to any resources and {{site.data.keyword.cloud_notm}} services) that are provisioned and running in that space.
 When you need to enforce tighter security to prevent users controlling every resource, consider defining different spaces.
-Within any of these spaces, you can provision {{site.data.keyword.Bluemix_notm}} services that are used by the apps running in that space.
+Within any of these spaces, you can provision {{site.data.keyword.cloud_notm}} services that are used by the apps running in that space.

 ## Space naming, restrictions, and management
 {: #spaceadmin}